NHK Sapporo Broadcasting Station: History

 The NHK established a branch in Sapporo on June 20, 1927.
 The radio station (callsign JOIK, 10 kW, current NHK Radio 1 Sapporo) started on June 5, 1928.
 After a reform in 1934, it was promoted to the status of Sapporo Central Broadcasting Station.
 Branches opened in Otaru and Toyohara (currently Yuzhno-Sakhalinsk under Russian jurisdiction) in 1941.

 NHK Radio 2 (JOIB) started on September 3, 1945, while also providing facilities for an AFRS station (WLKD) later that month.

 Television broadcasts (JOIK-TV) started on December 22, 1956, from the Sapporo TV Tower on VHF channel 3, this was the first television station in Hokkaido.
 The transmitter tower was relocated to Teineyama on May 27, 1962.
 NHK Educational broadcasts (JOIB-TV) from the same transmitter started on June 1, 1962.

 Color broadcasts started on NHK General between 1964 and 1965 and on NHK Educational in 1966.
 Production of color programs began in February 1967.

 The central broadcasting system promoted in 1934 was changed to a regional headquarters system in 1971, and the name was changed to the Hokkaido headquarters of the NHK.
 In a 1980 reform, the name was changed to Sapporo Broadcasting Station in charge of the Hokkaido Jurisdiction before changing to the current Sapporo Broadcasting Station after the 1984 reforms.

 On July 22, 1988, both Otaru and Iwamizawa broadcasting stations were downgraded to the newsroom of the Sapporo Broadcasting Station.
 At the same time, the Kitasorachi area was transferred to the Asahikawa Broadcasting Station.

 Digital terrestrial broadcasts started on June 1, 2006, and analog terrestrial broadcasts ended on July 24, 2011.

-On March 3, 2021, regional programming (in an initial phase from the core stations) was added to NHK Plus.
+On March 3, 2021, regional programming (in an initial phase from the core stations) was added to NHK+.
 On June 1, 2021, the NHK Sapporo Broadcasting Station moved to the new Broadcasting Center.
 It officially opened on November 27, 2021.